ntustison/LAMNrFlows/Manuscript/methods.md

 ### Shared-subspace screening with CCA and HSIC

+If we apply alignment losses to all latent coordinates, the model is implicitly pushed toward making every feature shared across views.
+This can over-constrain the flows, force view-specific structure into the shared space, and blur contrast- or modality-specific information.
+It is also wasteful from a statistical and computational perspective as many latent dimensions are weakly related across views or primarily encode private variation, so aligning them adds noise rather than useful signal.
+In analogy to SiMLR, we therefore seek a lower-dimensional shared subspace that concentrates cross-view dependence while leaving a complementary private subspace unconstrained.

 To automatically identify shared coordinates, we perform a short screening pass after an MLE warm-up phase.
 For CCA-based screening, we construct whitened feature matrices for two views and perform an SVD of the cross-covariance
 \(X_a^\top X_b\), retaining the top \(r\) canonical directions per view.
-Averaging across all view pairs yields per-view projectors \(P^{(v)} \in \mathbb{R}^{D \times r}\) defining the shared subspace.
+Averaging across all view pairs yields per-view projectors
+\(P^{(v)} \in \mathbb{R}^{D \times r}\) defining the shared subspace.
 For HSIC-based screening, we first prefilter coordinates using Pearson correlation, then rank remaining dimensions by an unbiased HSIC estimate with RBF kernels averaged over other views, and select the top \(r\) per view.
-Alignment losses are applied only to these projected or masked coordinates.
+Alignment losses are applied only to these projected or masked coordinates, so that dependence is enforced where cross-view signal is strongest and private dimensions remain free to capture view-specific variation.
 Screening can be performed once after warm-up or periodically refreshed during training; in our experiments we use a single screening stage for simplicity.

 ## Conditional Gaussian model over latents